aergoio/aergolite/README.md

 ```

-## Private Blockchain Administrator
+## Blockchain Administrator

 AergoLite implements a private blockchain.
 This means that you or your organization can have
 your own private blockchain(s) in which you have control of what can happen.

 The entity who has the control over the blockchain is called the blockchain administrator.
+It

-It is an user that is identified by a private + public key pair.
+is an user that is identified by a private + public key pair.

 The blockchain administrator can:

 * Add nodes to the blockchain network
 * Remove nodes from the blockchain network
-* Execute special SQL commands
+* Execute all SQL commands

 In future versions it will also be able to: